FAYE61cutout

 Frances loved the music of the Beatles and used their songs in her act for the rest of her career.
 1964 is also the year that Fran recorded her last album "You Gotta Go!
 Go!
 Go!" for Regina.
 It was arranged by Shorty Rogers and has a rock influenced, electric "Now" sound, that is proof Frances once again tried to keep with the times.
 It is a peculiar album, but 'A Hard Day's Night' is a gem and included is 'Just a Gigolo, 'a song that Peter Allen would adopt as one of his own and record as a duet with Frances in 1974.
 Photos of the session show the sixty-something Frances decked out in a wild shamrock moo-moo.

 By the mid 60's Fran once again was working a new look; "Five years ago she wore a carroty, tousled wig almost defiantly, as if to accentuate her plainness.
 Today there is a difference.
 Frances has eight wigs, all auburn and all modelled on the Vidal Sassoon cut.
 Her stage wardrobe - she buys a completely new one for each engagement - is mostly Dior, fitted silk sheaths covered with yards of swirling chiffon in a myriad of colors" (Newton '66).
-Under some of those dark wigs, Fran returned to Sydney again in ‘65, ‘66 and '67.
-Faye shined on her first Australian TV Special.
+Under some of those dark wigs, Fran returned to Sydney again for another four years in a row starting in '65.
+Faye shined on her Australian TV Specials.
 In 1968, Faye was reviewed at Melbourne’s Lido by Variety, “The songstress...looked severe with a new hairstyle and dressed in black with a glittering jewelled neckline.
 She is backed by a small orchestra that works extremely hard for an artist who obviously demands a lot...somehow on opening night a certain amount of magic was lacking compared to her fabulous standout performances in this city three years ago.
 She certianly has an hypnotic power over her audience...Maybe this was an off night...Maybe Miss Faye wasn’t well (she made references to being ill but made it appear part of her act) However, Frances Faye below par is a great deal better than a number of lesser acts trying to give their best who have topped the Lido bill in the past” (8-15-68).
 Entertainer Mark Trevorrow elaborates, “These Variety reviews are FACINATING, especially the '68 Lido one - I'm guessing she was maybe JUST passing her peak with this trip; at 55, after a pretty rough time healthwise, she was probably starting that inevitable slow decline in energy, and with it a resilience to touring.
 And you don't wanna KNOW Melbourne in August - windy, wet, FREEZING! - with the Lido a beat-up old timber/stucco 30s dance hall built out on the pier at St Kilda beach...in other words, Fran's dressing room would have been OVER WATER, and no doubt drafty as hell.
 And then again, if her opening nite audience was as THICK as the bunch at the TV recording, who can blame her for being off her game?
 Reviewers have absolutely NO IDEA that if an audience isn't 50% partners in a show, then you are pushing sh*t uphill (as we say down here).
 Opening night media crowd, needless to add, are the least generous in this regard - and (natch) they haven't even paid!”
 None the less, Later that week Faye’s Lido show was filmed and presented on Channel O as her second television special and Faye was in top form joking with the audience, generously praising and featuring her musicians as she always did on TV and singing many contemporary songs she would never record.
 Her hyper paced, uber energized “What Now My Love,“ rock inspired "Shimmy Like My Sister Kate," and rhythmic “Going Out of My Head” were highlights.

 Author Stephen Maclean saw Faye perform at Chequers and The Lido.
 He met Fran backstage of the Lido and wrote: